 How can we tackle this problem of recycling?

 Refund levies on drink containers is a great way to encourage more people to recycle.
-Banning products that are commonly contaminated after use and hard to recycle such as foamed food containers, plastic cutlery, straws, as well as thin film plastic such as lightweight bags is also a good way to reduce the problem and lower value plastic packagings.
+Banning products that are commonly contaminated after use and hard to recycle such as foamed food containers, plastic cutlery, straws, as well as thin film plastic such as lightweight bags and other lower value plastic packaging is also a good way to reduce the problem.

 Businesses should incentivise people to bring their own containers for food and drink with rebates, or charge for disposables.
 The government could subsidise businesses that rely heavily on foam containers to transition to another material which is easier to recycle or even better, a reusable container model so they can stop creating waste in the first place.